veit/jupyter-tutorial/docs/productive/git/workflows/branches-merge-requests.rst

    ``refactor-user-model`` oder ``user-content-cache``.

 .. note::
-   Make sure that the ``master`` branch only contains code that is suitable for deployment.
+   Make sure that the ``main`` branch only contains code that is suitable for deployment.

 2. Adding commits